MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/redim-statement.md

 Similarly, when you use **Preserve**, you can change the size of the array only by changing the upper bound; changing the lower bound causes an error.

 If you make an array smaller than it was, data in the eliminated elements will be lost.
-If you pass an array to a procedure by reference, you can't redimension the array within the procedure.

 When variables are initialized, a numeric variable is initialized to 0, a variable-length string is initialized to a zero-length string (""), and a fixed-length string is filled with zeros. **Variant** variables are initialized to [Empty](../../Glossary/vbe-glossary.md#empty).
 Each element of a user-defined type variable is initialized as if it were a separate variable.